ShoesForClues/eztask/README.md

   --[[
   NOTE: Any child threads or callback attachments made within a thread will prevent the thread from being automatically deleted once the coroutine is killed.
-However, calling the delete() methods will force all child threads to be deleted and detach all callbacks.
+However, calling the kill() method will force all child threads to be deleted and detach all callbacks.
   ]]
 end)("hi")